 Using Compost as a Renewable Energy Source

-Lots of gardening books state officially that “Composting is the process of producing compost through aerobic decomposition of bio-degradable organic matter“.
-What that really means is that composting is a controlled and accelerated rotting down of organic matter by mixing organic waste with other ingredients to maximise its microbial growth.
+Lots of gardening books state officially that “Composting is the process of producing aerobic compost through the decomposition of bio-degradable organic matter“.
+What that really means is that aerobic composting is a controlled and accelerated rotting down of organic matter by mixing organic waste with other ingredients to maximise its microbial growth.

 Then we can say that Aerobic Composting uses the natural processes of rotting and decay to change once living organic wastes into valuable humus-like materials and minerals commonly called “compost” that Mother Nature uses to make the soil.

 Instead of allowing Mother nature to take its own slow natural course of turning organic waste materials into compost, we can help her along her path of decomposition.
 As composting is nothing more than the speeding up of the natural decaying process by using micro-biological and chemical processes to return important plant nutrients such as nitrogen rich materials back into the soil where they can again be absorbed by other plants to generate new growth.

 So why should we make compost.
 Compost is an excellent soil additive that increases the productivity and workability of the soil.
 By making the soil richer it helps plants grow which in turn helps the Earth in so many different ways from irrigation to sustainable food production.
 Which is why aerobic compost is prized by gardeners and garden centres alike often referring to it as brown gold.